 First, this is one of those tax credits that’s subject to income limitations and phaseouts.
 The more you earn, the less of a credit you’ll qualify for, and top earners can’t claim the adoption tax credit at all.
 Fortunately, you’d have to have a pretty healthy income for these thresholds to affect you.

 These thresholds are your modified adjusted gross income, not necessarily your gross income or everything you earn before you take any above-the-line tax deductions.
-For most taxpayers, their MAGI is the same as their adjusted gross income, which appears on line 8b of the 2019 Form 1040 income tax return, or on line 11 of the 2020 Form 1040.
+For most taxpayers, their MAGI is the same as their adjusted gross income, which appears on line 11 of the 2021 Form 1040 income tax return.

 The Dollar Limitation